Bachelor of Nursing

 Programme Aims and Objectives

 The Bachelor of Nursing (BNurs) is a five-year full-time programme leading to an honours degree.
-The objective of the BNurs programme is to provide comprehensive and holistic nursing education and nurture generic nurses who will be able to work as competent practitioners in various health care settings.
+The objective of our BNurs programme is to provide comprehensive and holistic nursing education, through which, generic nurses are nurtured to become competent practitioners in various healthcare settings.

-The credit-based curriculum is broad-based and multidisciplinary, and is designed to introduce the bio-psychosocial aspects of health and nursing care.
-It provides a balance between the broad areas of nursing, biological, behavioural and social sciences.
-The learning outcomes will enable students to obtain knowledge through the study of different disciplines, and to develop an inquiring mind, interpersonal skills and an understanding of the socio-cultural context in which nursing is practiced in Hong Kong.
+Well-scoped with multidisciplinarity, our credit-based curriculum is designed to introduce the bio-psychosocial aspects of health and nursing care.
+It strikes a good balance between the broad areas of nursing, biological, behavioural and social sciences, enabling students to obtain knowledge through the study of different disciplines.
+The desired learning outcomes would be the production of nursing professionals with inquisitive mindsets, strong interpersonal skills, and high awareness of the socio-cultural context in Hong Kong where nursing is practised.

-The degree programme emphasizes the integration of theory and practice.
-Students are exposed to a variety of clinical environments throughout the study.
-Comprehensive learning of clinical skills is under the supervision of experienced teaching staff.
-The process of teaching and learning is directed by nursing academics with a wide range of expertise, supported by the excellent facilities in various departments of the Medical Faculty and clinical settings.
+Our BNurs programme emphasises the integration of theory and practice.
+Students are exposed to a variety of clinical environments throughout the study, while comprehensive learning of clinical skills is delivered under the supervision of experienced teaching staff.
+The process of teaching and learning is directed by nursing academics from a wide range of expertise, with the support of excellent facilities in various departments of the Medical Faculty and clinical settings.

 Modes of Learning

-The BNurs programme incorporates various teaching and learning strategies, e.g., problem-based learning; inter-professional team-based learning; audiovisuals; computer-assisted learning, demonstrations, field trips and educational visits to clinical agencies and community settings.
-The main classroom teaching approaches include lectures, seminars and tutorials.
-Clinical education is achieved by laboratory teaching, innovative simulation activities and clinical practicum.
+The BNurs programme incorporates various teaching and learning strategies, such as problem-based learning; inter-professional team-based learning; audiovisual education; e-learning; active learning activities; demonstrations; field trips and educational visits to clinical agencies and community settings, not limited to traditional classroom approaches like lectures, seminars and tutorials.
+Clinical education is achieved through laboratory teaching, innovative simulation activities and clinical practicum.

-Nursing skills are acquired through demonstrations, simulation, videos, computer-assisted learning and practice.
-For Life Sciences and Clinical Pharmacology courses, the laboratory experiences relate to demonstration of specific areas in anatomy, physiology, biochemistry, microbiology and pharmacology.
+Nursing skills are acquired through demonstrations, simulation, video playback, e-learning and practice.
+For Life Sciences and Clinical Pharmacology courses, students gain laboratory experiences relating to demonstrations of specific areas in anatomy, physiology, biochemistry, microbiology and pharmacology.

 Clinical Practicum

-The programme emphasizes on clinical practice.
-Students have the opportunity to learn and practice under the instruction and supervision of experienced teachers in all aspects of nursing – from basic to advanced complex care, in community and in comprehensive teaching hospitals, such as Queen Mary Hospital.
-Clinical practicum is arranged in blocks of practice to allow students to consolidate the nursing themes and skills.
+This programme emphasises clinical practice in all aspects of nursing.
+Under the instruction and supervision of experienced teachers, students have the opportunity to learn and practise basic to advanced level of complex care in both local communities and comprehensive teaching hospitals, such as Queen Mary Hospital.
+Clinical practicum is organised in blocks of practice to allow students to consolidate what they have learned from the nursing themes and skills.
 Clinical placements are arranged in:

 Life Enrichment Opportunities

-The programme is designed to nuture nursing leaders with an international outlook.
-Students are provided opportunities to participate in life enrichment programmes including exchange programmes at top universities, e.g., University of Pennsylvania, Case Western Reserve University, University of Toronto, Peking University, Korea University, The University of Tokyo, Kaohsiung Medical University, University of Navarra and The University of Sydney; short-term study programmes; service/humanitarian activities; research attachment, etc.
+This programme is designed to nurture nursing leaders with an international outlook.
+Students are provided with opportunities to participate in life enrichment programmes, including exchange programmes at top universities such as University of Pennsylvania, Case Western Reserve University, University of Toronto, Peking University, Korea University, The University of Tokyo, Kaohsiung Medical University, University of Navarra and The University of Sydney; short-term study programmes; service/humanitarian activities; research attachment and more.

 Programme Structure

-The BNurs curriculum includes various courses in each year with an aim to prepare students to be capable of working in different settings as nursing professionals.
-The main areas covered are Nursing Core Courses, Nursing of Specialised Populations, Theoretical Foundations for Nursing Practice, Foundations in Nursing Research, Nursing Electives, Nursing Practica, Life Sciences, Clinical Pharmacology and Behavioural Sciences.
-This curriculum structure allows maximum longitudinal and lateral correlations between courses.
+The 5-year BNurs curriculum requires students to undertake various courses per year so that they can gradually develop their nursing capabilities in different settings.
+Key areas of the study include Nursing Core Courses, Nursing of Specialised Populations, Theoretical Foundations for Nursing Practice, Foundations in Nursing Research, Nursing Electives, Nursing Practica, Life Sciences, Clinical Pharmacology and Behavioural Sciences.
+This curriculum is carefully structured to allow maximum longitudinal and lateral correlations between courses.

 There are a total of 44 courses running throughout five years.
-Among these courses, 26 belong to core courses and 7 are practicum courses which aim at preparing students to become competent practitioners.
-There are also 1 Life Enrichment Learning Course, 1 nursing elective course, 3 language courses and 6 common core courses.
+Among these courses, 26 of them are Core Courses while 7 are Practicum Courses.
+The combination of these courses will empower students to become competent practitioners.
+This programme also includes 1 Life Enrichment Learning Course, 1 Nursing Elective Course, 3 Language Courses and 6 Common Core Courses.
 Altogether they constitute 303 credits in the entire curriculum.

 “HKU Nursing has been nurturing seeds of caring hearts with not only professional knowledge & skills, but also positive values & precious networks that let them bloom into the flowers of tomorrow.
 I am very grateful to be one of the seeds grown in this beautiful garden.”